James Whale: Sexual orientation

 James Whale lived as an openly gay man throughout his career in the British theatre and in Hollywood, something that was virtually unheard of in that era.
 He and David Lewis lived together as a couple from around 1930 to 1952.
 While he did not go out of his way to publicize his homosexuality, he did not do anything to conceal it either.
 As filmmaker Curtis Harrington, a friend and confidant of Whale's, put it, "Not in the sense of screaming it from the rooftops or coming out.
 But yes, he was openly homosexual.
 Any sophisticated person who knew him knew he was gay."
 While there have been suggestions that Whale's career was terminated because of homophobia, and Whale was supposedly dubbed "The Queen of Hollywood", Harrington states that "nobody made a thing out of it as far as I could perceive".

 With knowledge of his sexuality becoming more common beginning in the 1970s, some film historians and gay studies scholars have detected homosexual themes in Whale's work, particularly in Bride of Frankenstein in which a number of the creative people associated with the cast, including Ernest Thesiger and Colin Clive, were alleged to be gay or bisexual.
 Scholars have identified a gay sensibility suffused through the film, especially a camp sensibility, particularly embodied in the character of Pretorius (Thesiger) and his relationship with Henry Frankenstein (Clive).
-Minnie introduces Pretorius to Frankenstein with the line, "He's a very queer-looking old gentleman,sir...." at 16:56 in the film.